lancenle/cheynium/README.md

 # cheynium
 Simple monitoring written in Python.
-Current working monitor includes HTTPS and disk size check (after SSH).
+Current working monitors include HTTPS and disk size check (after SSH into the server).